Hong Kong Food Guide

-Hong Kong — Known for its dynamic dining scene, Hong Kong is home to some of the best restaurants in Asia—from cheap eats, speakeasy bars, and lavish brasseries.
-In fact, in 2009, the Michelin Guide has awarded the first Chinese restaurant from the country its first Michelin star (which you will read about later on in this list.)
+Hong Kong — Known for its dynamic dining scene, Hong Kong is home to some of the best restaurants in Asia—from cheap eats, speakeasy bars and lavish brasseries.
+In fact, in 2009, the Michelin Guide awarded the first Chinese restaurant from the country its first Michelin star (which you will read about later on in this list.)

 8 1/2 Otto e Mezzo Bombana